PhD in Translational Science

 - The University of Texas at Austin (UT Austin)

 This collaboration of four universities to offer a single joint doctoral degree is unique in the UT System.
 The program is designed to use the existing resources and expertise in specific key areas of each university to offer a strong, diverse, and competitive Translational Science PhD.
 The TS PhD will prepare the next generation of scientists to lead the multi-disciplinary biomedical research teams of the future in increasingly complex research environments.
-These scientists will advance knowledge in the areas of Type 1 (T1) and Type 2 (T2) translational research toward the goal of translating basic biomedical scientific discoveries into strategies that will improve healthcare delivery, patient outcomes, and community health.
+These scientists will advance knowledge in areas across the translational research spectrum ranging from basic discovery, through human investigation, to population-based and policy research, toward the goal of translating scientific discoveries into strategies that will improve healthcare delivery, patient outcomes, and community health.

 Please click here for the online application for the TS PhD program.